JurePotocnik/Kubernetes-deploy/README.md

 ```

 #### Running on https
-If we want to have registry on HTTPS install create registry.key and registry.crt file.
+If we want to have registry on HTTPS create registry.key and registry.crt file.
 Node: for key you have to have full chain certificate:
 ```
 cat cert.crt interm.crt > registry.crt